pelithne/api-management-workshop/instructions.md

 ### Create a new Product
 From the API Management instance, select **Products** in the left hand menu, and then click **Add**.
 In the blade that opens up, give the product a name (call it **contactlist**), a description and select the **Contact list API**.
+Also, make sure to click the **State toggle** to make sure the product is published.
 Then click **Create**

 ![Image](./media/add-product.PNG)

 <BR/>

 Now the Contact list API belongs to this product, as well as the Unlimited product.
-YOu can try this out by using Postman to send a GET request to the API URL again, but this time using the subscription key that belongs to the new (contactlist) product.
+You can try this out by using Postman to send a GET request to the API URL again, but this time using the subscription key that belongs to the new (contactlist) product.

 <BR/>